-Dry, intolerant skin can be a nightmare.
-It gets all red, starts to flake, and becomes prone to all kinds of irritations.
-Sometimes, it seems everything you put on it will cause havoc. *sighs*
+Dry, intolerant skin is a nightmare.
+It gets all red, starts to flake, and becomes prone to all kinds of irritations – for no reason at all.
+Sometimes, it seems everything you put on it will do more harm than good. *sighs*

 Avene wants to come to the rescue.
-Its Skin Recovery Cream claims to be able to quickly calm irritations, help restore the hydrolipidic film and provide long-lasting protection.
-How does it accomplish all this?
+Its Skin Recovery Cream claims to be able to quickly calm irritations, help restore the skin’s protective barrier and provide long-lasting protection.
+Does it deliver?

 But is it effective?
 Yep.
 One of the most moisturing ingredients available today, mineral oil works by creating a protective barrier on the skin.
 Skin already has its own protective barrier.
 When it is intact, skin is soft, supple, and hydrated.